Claim Notification Forms – take them seriously!

 Did the claimant take any time off work or not?

-Did the claimant suffer with a severe neck injury not?
+Did the claimant suffer with a severe neck injury or not?

 Did the claimant suffer with severe psychological injury or not?